 Patient 18 Months After Lymphatic Liposuction and 7 Months After Vascularized Lymph Node Transfer.

 A volume reduction of over 80% was achieved and a compression garment is no longer worn during the day.
-This reduction has been maintained for almost 10 years after surgery.
+This reduction has been maintained for over 10 years after surgery.

 Why Granzow SAPLSM Surgery for Stage 2 Lymphedema Patients?

 VLNT and LVA surgeries by themselves cannot significantly reduce the solid volume excess found in late, stage 2, lymphedema.
 Dr. Granzow performs his unique Granzow SAPLSM lymphedema surgery to remove these solids permanently.
 In these patients, the lymphedema disease process has progressed to such an extent that the lymphatic system has broken down and permanent solids have accumulated.
 In many cases, the affected arm or leg may feel soft, and careful examination by a trained expert may be required to differentiate soft solid from soft fluid in the affected area.

 Granzow SAPLSM is NOT Cosmetic Liposuction